mcgillies/nbafantasy2024/notes.md

 - Fantasy points per game still relies heavily on volume stats and assists.
 - Also had a strong correlation with steals:
     - Steals seem to also be somewhat of a volume stat.
     - Larger correlations between steals and pts/ast/fg etc. Scatter also shows this.
+- Rebounds have limited correlation - seems to only be very positive when in extremely large volume.
+- Free throws also have a strong correlation - once again comes with volume scorers.
+- Blocks have a significantly lower correlation among the top 25% of FANTASY POINTS PER MINUTE than the entire player pool.
+    - Why?
+Because lots of the top fantasy producers per minute rely on blocks.
+So there are players like Wemby who thrive in fantasy with high blocks, but there are also players like Bol Bol.
+- HOWEVER: this trend holds for the top 25% of FANTASY POINTS PER GAME.
+    - Similar reasoning to presented before.
+Players buoy their value enough with blocks to make them useful, but often lack in  the surrounding stats
 Players with high steals are either high volume players or defensive specialists - which usually have limited fantasy value due to the low offensive ceilings.
 The high volume players usually provide value in may other categories as well.
 E.g. From the top 20 in steals/game:
 - Fox